iancaragol/with/content/posts/colombia/index.md

 ![IMG_2425_LR](IMG_2425_LR.jpg)
 ![IMG_2430_LR](IMG_2430_LR.jpg)

-> Two small cups of TODO which is a traditional alcoholic Colombian beverage
+> Two small cups which is a traditional alcoholic Colombian beverage

 ![IMG_2431_LR](IMG_2431_LR.jpg)

-> Our cup of TODO

 ![IMG_2435_LR](IMG_2435_LR.jpg)

-> A collection of the dry ingredients that go into TODO
+> A collection of the dry ingredients that go into the traditional drink

 We continued down even more streets that were just packed with street art and vibrant colors.
 So far, we were beginning to learn that Colombia is an incredibly colorful place in its architecture, people, and foods.